 Would you like to see the Czech Republic on foot?

 Other posts related to this trip you might enjoy:

 - Discovering the Beautiful Telc Region in the Czech Republic

-- 48 Hours in the Tabor area of the Czech Republic
+- How to Spend 48 Hours in Tabor Czech Republic

 - Highlights in 15 Photos of the Austrian Countryside

 - Cesky Krumlov: One of the Prettiest Cities in the Czech Republic